Sergey Brin’s giant airship will be world’s largest, serve humanitarian role

 Brin’s longtime personal fascination with zeppelins and airships helped fuel his interest in building his own, and he enlisted the help of various experts in the field, including former NASA programs director Alan Weston.
 While Brin originally hoped to use hydrogen (yes, Hindenburg-style hydrogen) to lift the craft, it’s currently being developed to employ helium, in accordance with FAA regulations.

 No word yet on when Brin’s airborne conveyance will actually take to the skies, but it’ll be hard to miss when it does, given the scope and scale of the project.
-Many of us probably remember gawking at the ocean-going yachts of Silicon Valley’s brightest stars from the first big tech boom – maybe airships will be the luxe transportation item de rigeur for the next generation.Featured Image: Jason Knight/Flickr UNDER A CC BY 2.0 LICENSE
+Many of us probably remember gawking at the ocean-going yachts of Silicon Valley’s brightest stars from the first big tech boom – maybe airships will be the luxe transportation item de rigueur for the next generation.Featured Image: Jason Knight/Flickr UNDER A CC BY 2.0 LICENSE

 0